This post has partner links that I may receive compensation for at no cost to you. Thank you!

 At first, I considered just poking my head into Denshoen to get a quick look at the buildings from the entryway.
 Then the woman inside the ticket office started chatting with me.
 Between our limited knowledge of each other’s languages, we established that I was from San Francisco, which she applauded.
 It wasn’t the first time I’ve had someone light up or applaud when I’ve said where I am from, but she was certainly the most enthusiastic.
 It always feels a bit awkward when someone is so excited that I’m visiting from somewhere far away, but I suppose there’s a shared connection between Japan & San Francisco.
 One day I should test to see if I get a similar reaction if I say I’m from Kansas.

 I’m glad I ended up visiting all of Denshoen, as it’s a nice picture of what rural Japanese life was like back in the 1700s & 1800s.
-The buildings have straw roofs that were common in the era.
+The buildings have straw roofs which were common in the era.
 There are a few other historic farmhouses & villages around Tono, including the Furusato Village, the Chiba Family Nanbu Magariya, & Takamuro Suikoen Park.

 Each building shows a different aspect of life during these times.
 One of the buildings even had a group of women inside who were chatting & making crafts.